Get Cheap Car Insurance Quotes

 Provinces with private auto insurance systems (Ontario, Alberta, all the territories and Atlantic provinces) have laws preventing drivers with less than stellar driving and insurance records from being refused insurance coverage.
 This is called an all-comers rule.

-The all-comers rule aims to stamp out business practices that dissuade troubled drivers from getting a quote.
-If you have poor driving and insurance histories, your insurer might bring you on as a customer — but your premium will be much higher than the average driver's.
+The all-comers rule aims to stamp out business practices that block troubled drivers from getting a fair quote.
+Even with all-comer rules, if you have poor driving and insurance histories, your car insurance premium will be much higher than the average driver's.

 Tort insurance was once the dominant claims resolution methodology in Canada.
 A tort is a legal concept that refers to civil wrongs that inflict pain and damage to another person due to negligence.